 “Look, no line!”
-I proclaimed.
-I had no real idea of where the hayride would take us, but wherever that might be, we were headed there soon.
+I exclaimed.
+I had no real idea where the hayride would take us, but wherever that might be, we would get there without waiting in a line.

 Little did I know the hayride was the “main event” at Santa’s Wonderland.
-It’s why the attraction was created with everything else now around it a wise Medlin-family investment in growing their wondrous enterprise.
+It’s why the attraction was created, with everything else now around it a Medlin-family investment in growing their wondrous enterprise.

-Pulled along by tractor at a leisurely pace, the hayride provided witness to what must have been millions of Christmas lights decorating dozens of scenes.
-These featured polar bears and airplanes, longhorn steers and Lone Star flags, and singing penguins and magical puffs of electric smoke from a gigantic ghostly toy train.
+Pulled along by tractor at a leisurely pace, the hayride provided spectacle to what must have been millions of Christmas lights decorating dozens of scenes.
+These featured polar bears and airplanes, longhorn steers and Lone Star flags, singing penguins, and magical puffs of electric smoke from a gigantic ghostly toy train.

 Coco’s eyes stayed wide in wonderment, but I’m certain not as wide as my own.

-Such a spellbinding experience was the hayride that Fostbite’s snowy mountain scene– although surreal–was a wee bit of a letdown, at least for me.
+Such a spellbinding experience was the hayride that Frostbite’s snowy mountain scene—although still surreal—proved a wee bit of a letdown.

-The “ride”–a tubular slide down a reasonably gentle slope–appeared to be open to all ages, but Nancy and I thought it was more kids’ stuff.
-So, I lofted a giant inflatable rubber torus–”a surface of revolution generated by revolving a circle in three-dimensional space about an axis coplanar with the circle (think ‘donut-shaped”)–upon my shoulders and marched up the stairs to the tubing platform with Coco in tow.
+The “ride”—a tubular slide down a reasonably gentle slope—appeared to be open to all ages, but Nancy and I thought it was more kids’ stuff.
+So I lofted a giant inflatable rubber torus—“a surface of revolution generated by revolving a circle in three-dimensional space about an axis coplanar with the circle (think ‘donut-shaped’)”—upon my shoulders and marched up the stairs to the launch platform with Coco in tow.

-I looked for the most gentle-faced park employee to direct Coco’s descent and placed the tube down next to her.
+I cast my gaze to find the most gentle-faced park employee to direct Coco’s descent and placed the tube down next to her.

 “This is our granddaughter,” I said.
 “She wants to ride,” I added, stating the obvious.

-“You bet!” came the enthusiastic reply from the young lady who, no doubt, was using employment at the park to supplement her college experience at Texas A&M.
+“You bet!” came the enthusiastic reply from the young lady who possibly was using employment at the park to supplement her college expenses attending Texas A&M.